After Tooth Extraction Care

 Try sipping slowly over a 15 minute period on some ginger ale or another clear soda.
 When nausea subsides, you can begin taking solid foods and the prescribed medicine.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
 Call our office if you have any questions: Anchorage Oral and Implant Surgery Office Phone Number 907-562-9939 or send us an email.

 - A slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office: Anchorage Oral and Implant Surgery Office Phone Number 907-562-9939.

 - You should be careful going from the lying down position to standing.
 You were not able to eat or drink prior to surgery.
 It was also difficult to take fluids.
 Taking pain medications can make you dizzy.
 You could get lightheaded when you suddenly stand up.
 Before standing up, you should sit for one minute and then get up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots; they are the bony walls which supported the tooth.
+They are not roots; they are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as Vaseline.